MOA-2010-BLG-328: Keck and HST Expose the Limits of Occams Razor in Microlensing: Image Constrained Light-Curve Model

 The modeling for MB10328 is particularly challenging as it includes many higher order effects, which are not typically modeled simultaneously as seen in \cite{Furusawa2013}.
 However, in the remodeling of this event we include all higher order effects; microlensing parallax, orbital motion, xallarap and magnification of the second source.
-The modeling is done with a modified version of the light curve modeling code \textbf{{\fontfamily{lmtt}\selectfont eesunhong}\footnote{\url{https://github.com/golmschenk/eesunhong}} \citep{Bennett1996, Bennett2010}}.
+The modeling is done with a modified version of the light-curve modeling code {\fontfamily{lmtt}\selectfont eesunhong}\footnote{\url{https://github.com/golmschenk/eesunhong}} \citep{Bennett1996, Bennett2010}.
 The {\fontfamily{lmtt}\selectfont eesunhong} code follows an image-centered ray shooting method and includes constraints on both the brightness and relative proper motion of the source and lens from the high resolution follow-up data.
 For a full discreption of this methodology we refer the reader to \citet{Bennett2024}.
-To speed up the light curve modeling, most of the modeling was done with photometry data that was binned to an interval of 0.01 days, after verifying that this binning had no significant effect on the model parameters.
+To speed up the light-curve modeling, most of the modeling was done with photometry data that was binned to an interval of 0.01 days, after verifying that this binning had no significant effect on the model parameters.
+The light-curve is plotted in Figure \ref{fig:lightcurve}.
+It does not include the SAAO and $\mu$Fun V-band data due to the two sources not being the same color.

-In the following sub-sections we discuss each higher order effect that is included in the light-curve modeling of this event.
-The best fit parameters for these effects are shown in Table \ref{tab-mparams2}, with the values and uncertainties for the Einstein radius crossing time ($t_{\rm E}$),time of closest approach ($t_0$), source crossing time ($t_{*}$), impact parameter ($u_0$), the instantaneous projected separation which is scaled to $\theta_{\rm E}$ ($s$), the host-planet mass ratio ($q$), and the Einstein ring radius ($\theta_{\rm E}$).
+In Table \ref{tab-mparams2}, we show the light-curve model parameters with the values and uncertainties for the Einstein radius crossing time ($t_{\rm E}$), time of closest approach ($t_0$), source crossing time ($t_{*}$), impact parameter ($u_0$), the instantaneous projected separation which is scaled to $\theta_{\rm E}$ ($s$), the host-planet mass ratio ($q$), and the angle between the source trajectory and traverse line that passes through the two lenses ($\alpha$).
+The model parameters that are essential for obtaining solutions to the lens system's physical parameters are $q$, $t_{\rm E}$, $t_*$, and the microlensing parallax $\pi_{\rm E}$.

+Another essential parameter is the source distance $D_{\rm S}$, which is needed to determine the mass of the lens from the relative proper-motion constraint, as shown in equation \ref{eq:pirel}.
+Therefore, we include $D_{\rm S}$ as a light-curve model parameter and use the \citet{Koshimoto2021a} Galactic model as a prior.

+The Galactic bulge is located close to the ecliptic plane therefore microlensing events with significant microlensing parallax signals often exhibit an ``ecliptic degeneracy" \citep{Pointdexter2005} which involves replacing the microlensing geometry with its mirror image.
+In the case of this event, the directions of relative proper motion, $\mu_{\rm rel}$, differs by more than $160^\circ$, so the Keck $\mu_{\rm rel}$ measurement removes this degeneracy.